Semantic Refinement with LLMs for Graph Representations: Time Complexity

 $C_{\text{enc}}$ is the description encoding cost, $C_{\text{sent}}$ is the sentence embedding cost used in retrieval, and $C_{\text{llm}}$ is the cost of one LLM call (dominated by prompt+generation tokens).
-Importantly, the memory construction/update is only $\mathcal{O}(n)$ per round; it does not introduce additional message passing or graph traversal beyond the fixed GNN backbone.
+The memory construction is only $\mathcal{O}(n)$; it does not introduce additional message passing or graph traversal beyond the fixed GNN backbone.

-\paragraph{Total runtime.} After $T$ refinement rounds, we perform one final encoding and GNN training/evaluation on $\{d_v^{(T)}\}$:
+\paragraph{Total runtime.} After refinement, we perform one final encoding and GNN training/evaluation on $\{d_v'\}$:

 \paragraph{Dominant terms.} With bounded text length and fixed $K$, the main costs are (i) the GNN training/inference term $C_{\text{gnn}}(n,m)$, (ii) the retrieval term $\mathcal{O}(n^2)$ under brute-force similarity computation, and (iii) the LLM term $n C_{\text{llm}}$.
-All other components introduced by DAS (buffer writes, prompt assembly) are linear in $n$.
+All other components introduced by GES (memory writes, prompt assembly) are linear in $n$.